joelhawksley/identity/index.md

 ### Photography

-Prior to my career in software, I worked as a photojournalist at several newspapers including [The Roanoke Times](https://roanoke.com/) and [The Seattle Times](https://www.seattletimes.com/).
+I previously worked as a photojournalist at several newspapers including [The Roanoke Times](https://roanoke.com/) and [The Seattle Times](https://www.seattletimes.com/), and have contracted for [The New York Times][https://www.nytimes.com] and [The Wall Street Journal](https://www.wsj.com).
 I now focus on [travel](https://www.hawksleyvisuals.com/travel) and [nature](https://www.hawksleyvisuals.com/nature) in my personal work.